jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: Okay.
 Now, so my my final question on the functional design book is, could there have been an alternative history where we just kind of went, you know, way heavier on functional programming from the beginning?
 I know it was popular at the beginning, but we had, ah you know, it seemed like everyone was doing OO and now it's kind of the pendulum swung back into the direction.
 Was that contingent on something?

-**Bob**:Yes.
+**Bob**: Yes.
 Yeah, it was definitely contingent.
 To do functional programming well requires a lot of CPU cycles and a lot of memory.
 There's no escaping from that.

 The functional functional mechanism is recursive in nature and it requires the ability to not modify data.